Clinical stage, ophthalmology company designing, engineering, and manufacturing novel technologies.

 Glaucoma

-Glaucoma is a condition of increased pressure within the eyeball, causing gradual loss of sight.
+Glaucoma is a condition of increased pressure within the eye, causing gradual loss of sight.

 Glaucoma is the most common cause of preventable blindness and affects more than 300,000 Australians1 and 60.5 million people worldwide2, with the World Health Organisation estimating that 4.5 million people are living with blindness as a result of glaucoma3.